-I decided to not argue what I imagined would be his principal argument if I were to ever be in conversation with him, that being that I was gay and wanted it because I was gay (something that was not actually true).
-I also decided not to go into the litany of ways in which I’ve suffered (flashbacks for example) as I knew that in his pathetic mind, that would be proof I was denying my true nature by not being with him (side note, he was a somewhat unique perpetrator in my experience, in that he seems to have been trying to raise his own adult partner).
+I decided to not argue what I imagined would be his principal “defence” if I were to ever be in conversation with him: That I was gay, and so I must have wanted it because I was gay (something that was not actually true).
+I also decided not to go into the litany of ways in which I’ve suffered (flashbacks for example), as I knew that in his pathetic mind that would be proof I was denying my true nature by not being with him!
+(Side note, he was a somewhat unique perpetrator in my experience, in that he seems to have been trying to raise or groom his own adult partner.)
 Therefore, rather than divert the discussion to myself, I tried to make it all about him and what he did, not how I reacted, either then or now.
-I determined to merely discuss the one assailable fact about which there could be no debate…I was 13 and he was 30 and that makes him a child molester.
+I determined to merely discuss the one unassailable fact about which there could be no debate.
+I was 13, he was 30, and that makes him a child molester.

 Handing over the letter

 My wife kept returning to the question of “What if he doesn’t take it?”
-I decided on a line that I would use when giving it to him…"Mark, you need to read this, it’s very important for your future".
+I decided on a line that I would use when giving it to him.
+“Mark, you need to read this, it’s very important for your future.”
 As it turns out, I didn’t need to worry about him taking the letter.

-For you it all came down to one thing I realize… I was gay and therefore it didn’t matter to you that you were sexually abusing a teenage boy.
+For you it all came down to one thing I realize… I was gay, and therefore it didn’t matter to you that you were sexually abusing a teenage boy.
 I’m sure you also say there was nothing abusive about what you did.
 Let me correct you on both counts.

 Sex between and adult and a child is sexual abuse Mark.
 I don’t feel there can be any sane difference of opinion about this.
-And yes, I was still a child at 13, 14, 15 and because of what you did to my head through the trauma of performing sexual acts with you as a way to find some kind of love and acceptance, I remained a child for many more years where you were concerned.
+And yes, I was still a child at 13, 14, 15, and because of what you did to my head through the trauma of performing sexual acts with you as a way to find some kind of love and acceptance, I remained a child for many more years where you were concerned.
 That allowed you to manipulate and control me beyond what I knew was right, but I was helpless to do anything but play the role you designed for me.
 I admit that I probably played it so well that you would be astounded to hear how I really felt.
 I actually hated you almost as much as I hated myself for being with you.
 That’s an example of why sexually abusing a child is never acceptable… an adult never knows what they are actually doing to a developing mind.
 With children what you see isn’t always what you get.

 That brings me to the core of your self-deception Mark.
 You no doubt comfort yourself with the idea that if I was gay then it was OK.
 Let’s look at how twisted that is.
-If a child is coerced through whatever means, be it subtle cajoling or violent force to have sex with an adult and that adult happens to be the gender to which that child would be attracted, do you think that makes the sexual abuse of that child ok?
+If a child is coerced through whatever means, be it subtle cajoling or violent force, to have sex with an adult, and that adult happens to be the gender to which that child would be attracted, do you think that makes the sexual abuse of that child ok?
 Can you truly believe that?
 That is one of the greatest insults to abuse victims everywhere I can imagine.
-It wouldn’t matter if I was gay, straight, bi, asexual or anything else… it’s wrong to do what you did and you know it.
+It wouldn’t matter if I was gay, straight, bi, asexual or anything else… it’s wrong to do what you did, and you know it.

 I don’t feel like telling you all of the different ways I’ve suffered because of you.
 I don’t wish to provide you with one iota of information about my life.
-I will tell you though that I have suffered and greatly.
-I will also tell you that without a doubt my life is better, richer in family and friends who love me than yours could ever be, because these people know all of me.
+I will tell you though that I have suffered, and greatly.
+I will also tell you that without a doubt my life is better, richer in family and friends who love me, than yours could ever be, because these people know all of me.
 Who can you say that about?
 How many people would really think the same of you if they knew what you did?
 No matter how you would like to try and color it, just imagine putting out the facts to your family on your next visit with them.
 That must be very lonely.